halvards/saucelabs-spike/README.md

 Then, to run the Selenium tests on Sauce Labs using Google Chrome:

-    npm run saucetest
+    USE_SAUCE=true npm run uitest

-This will start the application automatically on localhost port 3002 and then run the tests from Sauce Labs.
+This will start the application automatically on localhost port 3001 and then run the tests from Sauce Labs.

 Use another web browser for testing by supplying an environment variable:

-    BROWSER=firefox npm run saucetest
+    USE_SAUCE=true BROWSER=firefox npm run uitest